somedatapacket/docs.humio.com/content/dashboards/parameters.md

 ## Configuring a Parameter

-There are three types of parameter:
+There are four types of parameter:

-- Free Text Parameters
+- Free text parameters
-- Search Result Based Parameters
+- Search result based parameters
 - Parameters with a fixed set of options
+- File based parameters

 To configure a parameter, take the dashboard into "Edit Mode" by clicking the "Edit Dashboard" button in the top menu.